Call for bids to host the 2024 ACM SIGIR Conference on Human Information Interaction and Retrieval (CHIIR)

 In addition to studies of interactive systems to support information interaction and retrieval, CHIIR also encourages submissions on related topics.
 These include human-human information interaction, novel interaction paradigms, new evaluation methods, and research that draws upon related work in a range of communities such as sociology, ethnography, psychology, and human-computer interaction.
 We expect that accepted papers will contain rigorous evaluations of any new methods or measures that they propose, using techniques such as laboratory studies, field experiments, qualitative research designs, simulations of search behavior, or log analysis.

-We are now soliciting bids for organizing CHIIR 2022.
-The preferred rotation for 2022 is Europe.
+We are now soliciting bids for organizing CHIIR 2024.
+The preferred rotation for 2024 is TBD.
 The main conference is expected to be three days, with two additional days for optional workshops and tutorials.
 We are looking for exciting bids that propose ways for researchers to interact and present their research, engage in discussions, build community and increase the audience.
 We are open to collocations with other events.
 Our preferred timing for the conference is in March or early April.

-Below please find the instructions for the formal bid for CHIIR 2022.
-The deadline for submitting the formal bids is April 15, 2020.
-We anticipate sending notifications by May 31, 2020.
-We also encourage groups who are planning to submit bids to prepare a brief presentation about their bid to present during the CHIIR It Forward business session at CHIIR 2020.
+Below please find the instructions for the formal bid for CHIIR 2024.
+The deadline for submitting the formal bids is TBD.
+We anticipate sending notifications in TBD.
+We also encourage groups who are planning to submit bids to prepare a brief presentation about their bid to present during the CHIIR It Forward business session at CHIIR 2021.

 Contact any CHIIR Steering Committee member for additional information.

-Formal bids should be emailed to Rob Capra (firstname.lastname@example.org).
+Formal bids should be emailed to Chirag Shah (email@example.com).

 Who May Bid

 CHIIR will entertain bids from any group or organization, provided that the geographical constraints are met.
-The preferred location for CHIIR 2022 is Europe.
+The preferred location for CHIIR 2024 is TBD.

 ACM requires that the conference chair, or chairs, and the treasurer be members of the ACM.
 CHIIR further expects that those individuals will also be members of SIGIR and active in research communities related to interactive information retrieval.